Student Parent Handbook

 - Treat the Earth and our campus as precious resources.

 The Student Store is available to serve Le Conte students before and after school, and during nutrition and lunch.
-The Student Store sells PE clothes, combination locks, school collared shirts, spirit t-shirts and sweatshirts.
-It also sells college t-shirts, school supplies and snacks.
+The Student Store sells PE clothes, combination locks, school polo shirts, spirit t-shirts and sweatshirts.
+It also sells snacks and sport drinks.